OpenEvalProject/evals/manuscripts/elife-36865/v1/manuscript.md

 ![Figure 7.](https://cdn.elifesciences.org/articles/36865/elife-36865-fig7-v1.jpg)

-**Figure 7.:** Pdgfra-lineaged cells in development and pathogenesis.In normal development (black notes), Pdgfra-lineaged cells give rise primarily to myofibroblasts, and minimally to lipofibroblasts and endothelial cells.
+**Figure 7.:** In normal development (black notes), Pdgfra-lineaged cells give rise primarily to myofibroblasts, and minimally to lipofibroblasts and endothelial cells.
 In pathogenesis (blue notes), Pdgfra-lineaged cells contribute substantially to myofibroblasts in the bleomycin model of fibrosis, but contribute minimally to myofibroblasts in the neonatal hyperoxia model of BPD.
 Black and blue arrows are weighted to indicate distinct extent of contribution.

 Lineage tracing during development showed that shortly after birth as the lung enters into the alveologenesis program to build new gas-exchange surface area (P3-P14), Pdgfra+ cells primarily (~95%) give rise to myofibroblasts, with minor (~5%) contribution to lipofibroblasts.
 This differs from the results from a recent lineage tracing study using a Pdgfra-CreERT2 BAC transgenic line, which showed that lineaged cells gave rise to more lipofibroblasts than myofibroblasts at the same stage (P7) (Ntokou et al., 2015).
 The difference of the results may be due to differences in the cell populations that are captured by the knock-in line versus the transgenic line.
 Despite being a BAC transgenic line, it may not recapitulate endogenous Pdgfra expression because it may be missing some required remote regulatory sequences, or it may be influenced by enhancers near the random transgenic insertion site.
 Conversely, the difference could be due to that our PdgfrartTA knockin line is missing one copy of Pdgfra and thereby deficient in some aspects of lineage contribution.
 However, there is no notable phenotype in the Pdgfra heterozygotes to indicate haploinsufficiency.
 In addition, conditional Pdgfra loss-of-function mutants show decreased myofibroblasts and maintenance of lipofibroblasts (McGowan and McCoy, 2014).
 Thus, if there is any undetected happloinsufficiency in our PdgfrartTA knockin line, the prediction would be a lower lineage contribution to myofibroblasts compared to the BAC transgenic line, opposite to the data shown.
 Interestingly, ~4% of Pdgfra+ cells give rise to pulmonary endothelial cells in prenatal tracing but not in postnatal tracing.
 This is consistent with previous result showing that lung endothelial cells can be labeled by Tbx4-rtTA lineage tracing in the early stages but not late stages of development (Zhang et al., 2013).